BatzJunior/testrepo/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign method="GET" %}
 {% assign endpoint="/characteristics" %}
 {% assign summary="Fetches characteristics" %}
-{% assign description="Fetches all characteristics or the characteristics restricted by the uri parameters.
-Only direct characteristics are fetched, characteristics beneath sub parts are not considered." %}
+{% assign description="You can fetch all characteristics or the characteristics described by the uri parameters.
+Only direct characteristics are fetched, characteristics beneath child parts are not considered." %}
 {% assign exampleCaption="Fetch all characteristics beneath the part '/metal part' until depth=2" %}

 {% capture jsonrequest %}